stashed/mongodb/charts/stash-mongodb/README.md

 ## Introduction

-This chart deploys necessary `Function` and `Task` definition to backup or restore MongoDB database 3.6.13 using Stash on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart deploys necessary `Function` and `Task` definition to backup or restore MongoDB 3.6.13 using Stash on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites